-Most consider the rubber tree a large houseplant and find it is easy to grow and care for indoors.
+The rubber tree is a large houseplant and most people find it is easy to grow and care for indoors.
 However, some people ask about growing outdoor rubber tree plants.
 In fact, in some areas, this plant is used as a screen or patio plant.
 So, can you grow rubber plant outside?
 Read more to learn about taking care of a rubber plant outside in your area.

 Can You Grow Rubber Plants Outside?